-On the 20th of July 2023, the Minimum Service Level Act 2023 received Royal Assent, the Bill includes powers for the Secretary of State to set Minimum Service Levels (MSL) for service within specified six key sectors of which fire is one of them.
+On the 20th July 2023, the Minimum Service Level Act 2023 received Royal Assent, the Bill includes powers for the Secretary of State to set Minimum Service Levels (MSL) for service within specified six key sectors of which fire is one of them.
 However, MSL will not take effect until the regulations that detail the sector specific MSL come into force.
-Currently the MSL for fire and rescue is currently out to consultation, which closes on the 11th of May 2024.